Disclaimer: I don’t own the Lancers and have made no profit from this story.

 He was sitting next to his father now, his shoulder resting against his father’s as he twirled the glass in his right hand; the golden liquid swirling as he did so.

-“I thought for sure you’d never bring it out again when I got a little worse ….,” he stopped when he saw his father’s right eyebrow rise.
+“I thought for sure you’d never bring it out again when I got a little worse ….,” he stopped when he saw his father’s right eyebrow arch.
 “Murdoch?”

 “Yes, Johnny.”
 Murdoch covered his mouth.

 “I’m sorry for what I said before, I was out of line.”
-Shit that wasn’t to hard to say.
-He’d said it and it’d been easy!
+‘Wow, that wasn’t too hard to say at all!’
+He’d apologized and it had been easy!

 Murdoch sighed.
 “It’s alright, son, I know you’re under some strain.
 We’ll figure this out as a family but know this, Johnny, you’re not going anywhere, understood?”